Schalke beats Wolfsburg 4-1 away in Bundesliga

 Lewandowski scored again with an easier finish in the 21st after Hannover goalkeeper Ron-Robert Zieler could only parry Grosskreutz's shot to his feet.

-It was Lewandowski's 21st goal from his last 27 Bundesliga games, in which he also set up another six.
+It was Lewandowski's 21st goal form his last 27 Bundesliga games, in which he also set up another six.

 Mohammed Abdellaoue equalized with a header four minutes before the break.
 Roman Weidenfeller prevented Felipe Santana's own-goal but Abdellaoue was first to the ball as it came back off the crossbar.